 Repeatability: This course may not be repeated for additional credits.

 SSWU 2089.
-Service Learning in the Social Work Profession.
+Service Learning in Social Work: A Pathway to Civic Engagement and Generalist Practicum.
 2 Credit Hours.

 Repeatability: This course may not be repeated for additional credits.